 In 1986, Bernstein Funeral Home was purchased by an affiliate of Service Corporation International.
-Today, we are proud to be a member of the Dignity Memorial® national network of funeral, cremation and cemetery service providers.
-Bernstein still remains a locally-operated business that holds itself to the highest standards of service and excellence that Mr. Bernstein established in 1911.
-(Bernstein Funeral Home and Cremation Services website)
+It is currently part of the Dignity Memorial national network of funeral, cremation, and cemetery service providers.